cloudmesh-community/fa18-516-21/chapter/graphql.md

 ```

 ### Mutation example
 Similar to Query you can add mutation to create your own data.
 Add a Create class for new repo object which will inherit from graphene's Mutation class.
 This class will accept new repo properties as Arguments.
-Please see the below code snippet
+Please see the following code snippet

 ```python
 class CreateRepo(graphene.Mutation):